Do I Need a Battery Backup for My Computer?

 Why You May Need a Battery Backup for Your Computer

-Here are some reasons why you use battery backup for computers:
+Here are some reasons why you use a battery backup for computers:

 • You work from home and need power for video calls